redis/docs/content/operate/rs/security/access-control/create-roles/create-db-roles.md

 - docs
 - operate
 - rs
-description: Configure access control lists (ACLs).
+description: Create roles with database access only.
 linkTitle: Create roles with database access only
 weight: 50
 aliases: